seb-zenika/zen-vps/docker-NC/readme.md

         export DO_TOKEN={YOUR_PERSONAL_ACCESS_TOKEN}

-1. Open the Vagrantfile and make sure values of provider.image and provider.size suit your needs
+1. Open the Vagrantfile and make sure values of provider.image suit your needs
 1. Spin up the VPS

         vagrant up --provider=digital_ocean